chrisrodz/AEE-Maps/README.md

 - CORS support
 - github.io page with more information and examples - like our map
 - Visualization example of archived data
-- Allow users to unsubscribe to an area
 - Webhooks
  	- Look for a standard way to do this and document it so othe government API's can do the same